Harlem Meer: Lasker Rink

 In 1962, Mayor Robert Wagner announced that the Parks Department would build the Loula D. Lasker Memorial Swimming Pool and Skating Rink, designed by the architects Fordyce & Hamby Associates.
-The structure, built over the mouth of the Loch at the Meer's southwest corner, required that the Meer be temporarily drained.
+The structure, built over the mouth of the Loch at the Meer's southwest corner, required that the Meer temporarily be drained.
 From its completion in 1966 until its removal in 2021, Lasker served as an ice skating rink in winter and as Central Park's only swimming pool in summer.

-Reconstruction (1984–1993)
+Years of decline (1973–1986)

 In 1973, the 1940s era boathouse was converted into a restaurant known as Across 110th Street, a short-lived enterprise.
 In 1984, The New York Times described the building as a "burned-out boathouse."
 In October that year, Warner LeRoy (operator of Tavern on the Green) and Percy Sutton (a former Manhattan borough president) began negotiating with the Parks Department to install a restaurant in the boathouse.
 The intent, according to Parks Commissioner Henry Stern, was to attract more people to the Meer.
-However, the deal fell through and by 1986, the Times reported that the Parks Department and Harlem community leaders agreed that "the old building should be demolished and a new one put up."
+However, the deal fell through and by 1986, the Times reported that the Parks Department and Harlem community leaders had agreed that "the old building should be demolished and a new one put up."

+Second reconstruction (1990-1993)

-Beginning in 1988, the Central Park Conservancy, a non-profit organization founded to help restore the park, undertook the reconstruction of Harlem Meer, replacing the concrete perimeter curb with a more natural shoreline, and dredging 40,000 cuyd of sediment and debris.
-On the north shore, the Conservancy built the Charles A. Dana Discovery Center, the first information center at the north end of Central Park.
+Beginning in 1990, the Central Park Conservancy, a non-profit organization founded to help restore the park, undertook the reconstruction of Harlem Meer, demolishing the abandoned boathouse, replacing the concrete perimeter curb with a more natural shoreline, and dredging 40,000 cuyd of sediment and debris from the meer.
+On the north shore, the Conservancy built the Charles A. Dana Discovery Center, an environmental education center, and the first information center at the north end of Central Park.
 The 5200 ft2 building was designed by the architects Buttrick White & Burtis in a style intended to “reinforce the romantic landscape design.”
 It was completed in 1993.
-A proposed new restaurant building, three times the size of the center, and planned to sit just east of it, was never built.
+The proposed new restaurant building, in its final iteration three times the size of the Dana Center, and planned to sit just east of it, was never built.